Timeline of the introduction of color television in countries and territories

-This is a list of when the first color television broadcasts were transmitted to the general public.
-Non-public field tests, closed-circuit demonstrations and broadcasts available from other countries are not included, while including dates when the last black-and-white stations in the country switched to color or shutdown all black-and white television sets, which has been highlighted in red.
-This list also includes nations subdivisions.
+The following will consist of a catalog of times at which nations, and some subnational divisions, had their first color television broadcasts (transmissions available to the public).
+Non-public field-tests, closed-circuit demonstrations, and broadcasts received from other countries are not included.
+Also listed are the dates when the last black-and-white stations switched to color or ceased non–color-compatible transmission to black-and-white receivers; these are in red type.

 List in alphabetical order by country and territory

 Note: Asterisks (*) after locations below are for "Television in LOCATION" links.